Laser Hair Removal FAQ

 With laser hair removal, ingrown hairs are a thing of the past.
 While there are many creams and lotions out there that claim to remove ingrown hairs, laser hair removal is by far the most effective treatment.
 The reason for this is that the follicle is being destroyed once and for all.
 Clients who suffer from ingrown hairs may also suffer from scarring, therefore the sooner you treat the area, the less chances you have of developing scarring around the area.

 There are many differences between lasers and IPLs.
 The biggest difference is the wavelength of light.
 When treating a hair follicle we must ensure the light travels at the correct depth in order to reach the root of the hair.
 The Candela GentleLASE has a wavelength of 755nm ensuring we reach the root of the hair most effectively.
 IPLs on the other hand have varied wavelengths, which means that not all the light is penetrating at the right depth to target hair.
-It is for this reason that the Alexandrite GentleLASE is FDA and TGA approved for permanent hair removal and is the market leader worldwide.
+It is for this reason that the Alexandrite GentleLASE is the market leader worldwide.

 Treatments performed with medical grade lasers are generally performed every 4-6 weeks on the face and every 8-10 weeks on the body compared to every 4 weeks for the entire body on an IPL.